claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/event-tracking.md

 So only creation of custom event will be covered in this doc, for using existing one please refer to the CoreBundle code.

 For creating new event log here is the step to follow:
- * Create new class that extends LogGenericEvent class
+ * Create new class that extends the good class
+   * AbstractLogResourceEvent when action occured on a resource, or child resource
  * Define a constant in the class whose name begin with `ACTION`, other name won't be used to list available action's log This constant must be well formated in two or three sections separated by a dash `-` in order to be used in the filter form.
    Each of this section can match pretty much everything you need.